NastuzziSamy/ulauncher-custom-scripts/README.md

 ## Usage

 To launch a script, use the keyword (default is `sh`), then type/paste to search one particular script.

+The first word allow you to search through your scripts name.
+If no more text is given, default arguments are used to run the script.
+If not, use the text given as arguments.

 Just click/press ENTER to start script.